-As in, who’ve done it within twelve months.
-Not overall.
+As in, people who’ve done it within twelve months.
+Not across their entire career.

 They’re rare.
 Admittedly it’s less rare to find people that say they’ve billed a mill.
 Once.
 During a particularly good year.
 Back in the day.

 But how many recruiters do you know who’ve actually put seven figures on the board?

 Compare it to an average consultant.
 What’s average?
 The REC will tell you it’s about £90k.
 Good’s about two, two-fifty right?

 Think about it like this: a million pound biller’s output is over ten times that of most recruiters.
 Four or five times a good one.

 Several Hunted partners have produced million pound billers in recent years.
 With more coming through the ranks all the time.
 So what does it take for high performers to put seven figures on the board?

 Turns out the answer’s simple.
 Three things consistently come up as key to being successful: